mjaroszewski1979/django-eshop-v2/README.md

 ### Docker info:
 * Pull an image from my Docker Hub - click on the icon below
 * Create and start a container
-* Pass environment variables to your containers with the -e flag:
+* Pass environment variables to your container
+  * with the -e flag

 ```
 docker run -p 8000:8000 -e STRIPE_PUB_KEY="<your stripe public key>" -e STRIPE_SECRET_KEY="<your stripe secret key>" -e EMAIL_HOST_USER="<your email host user>" -e EMAIL_HOST_PASSWORD="<your email host password>" <imagename>

 ```
+  * or using .env file

 ![caption](https://github.com/mjaroszewski1979/django-eshop-v2/blob/main/urban_style.gif)